nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/arrays/README.md

 ---

-**[MoveZeroEnd.java]** Write a method accepting an int[] eventually containing zeros and returning an int[] in which all the zeros have been moved to the end of an array.
+**[MoveZeroEnd.java]** Write a method accepting an int[] eventually containing zeros and returning an int[] in which all the zeros are at the end of the array.
 Maintain the relative order of the other (non-zero) elements.

 Examples: